PhilRunninger/cmp-rpncalc/README.md

 * <kbd>dec</kbd> - Print results in decimal (base 10).

 ### Memory and Stack Manipulation - ℝ and ℂ
-xm   - Store the value of X to memory rm   - Recall the value in memory and put it on the stack m+   - Add X to the value in memory m-   - Subtract X from the value in memory xy   - Swap X and Y on the stack x    - Place the value of X from the last operation back on the stack drop - Remove X from the stack
+* <kbd>xm</kbd>   - Store the value of X to memory
+* <kbd>rm</kbd>   - Recall the value in memory and put it on the stack
+* <kbd>m+</kbd>   - Add X to the value in memory
+* <kbd>m-</kbd>   - Subtract X from the value in memory
+* <kbd>xy</kbd>   - Swap X and Y on the stack
+* <kbd>x</kbd>    - Place the value of X from the last operation back on the stack
+* <kbd>drop</kbd> - Remove X from the stack

 ## Disclaimer ⚠
 The author of this plugin does not make any warranties about the completeness, reliability or accuracy of this calculator.
-Any action you take upon the results you get from it, is strictly at your own risk.
+Any action you take upon the results you get from it is strictly at your own risk.
 The author will not be liable for any losses and/or damages in connection with the use of this calculator.

 ## Feedback 📣
 This was mainly an exercise to learn lua and Neovim plugins by porting my prior [Ruby and Erlang rpn calculators](https://github.com/PhilRunninger/rpn).
-It's quite possible that computational errors made their way in, despite all efforts to ensure accuracy.

-If you spot any errors, or have suggestions for improvements, added operators, etc., create an issue or a pull request.
+It's quite possible that computational errors made their way in, despite all efforts to ensure its accuracy.
+If you spot any errors, or have suggestions for improvements, new operators, etc., create an issue or a pull request.

 Finally, I don't know how useful some of the complex number functions are.
 It was a fun exercise implementing them, but was it just that, an exercise?
 Leave a comment (in an issue is fine) if you know of any real-world use (pun intended) for, let's say, the inverse hyperbolic cotangent of a complex number.